 george floyd 1973 - 2020

-WHY I BELIEVE THAT GEORGE FLOYD'S LIFE, AND DEATH = ONE OF THE MOST IMPORTANT TRIGGERS TO GLOBAL CHANGE IN HISTORY
+WHY I BELIEVE THAT GEORGE FLOYD'S LIFE, AND DEATH = THE MOST IMPORTANT TRIGGER TO GLOBAL CHANGE IN HUMAN HISTORY

 I could use astrology to describe what I see happening now, but I don’t really have to.
 All I have to do is look around and pay attention.
 One four hour conversation Friday night and another long one on Saturday morning, then watching Seth Meyers’ interview with John Cleese brought home to me a realization (my opinion, of course) as to where all of this nightmare bullshit we’ve been dealing with this year is meant to be taking us.